mtx13/MeAndFitbit/README.md

 ## Project Motivation<a name="motivation"></a>

-The intention of this project is to examine my personal fitbit data and look for larger utlization trends that the app typically can not provide.
+The intention of this project is to examine my personal Fitbit data and look for larger utlization trends that the app typically can not provide.
 I know how I think I use my Fitbut but what does the data truly show:

 1. Am I consistent in wearing my Fitbit?
 2. Does the weekday/weekend utilization differ?
 How?